 The natural question for any avid esports fan is why not commit to introducing esports as an official sport or event at the 2024 Olympics now?
 Why the delay?
 As far as we can tell, there are a number of risks both the IOC and esports organisations alike will have to handle before taking this leap of faith.
 The risks can broadly be categorised into three categories: Reputational, Financial and Security.

 The reputational component is the most obvious.
 There is still a large number of people in the world who do not view esports as “real sports”, and would be discontent with this new trend displayed at the world’s largest multi-sport attraction.
 However, the IOC is no stranger to adding and removing sports from the official games, most recently adding skateboarding, karate, surfing, sports climbing, and baseball/softball to the 2020 Japan Olympic Games.

-Finally, with an increase in the number of internet connected devices, the Olympics runs the risk of increased cyber security threat.
-Hackers have already proven that the olympics are not safe from cyber attacks, managing to successfully penetrate the 2018 Winter Olympics held in PyeongChang.
+Finally, with an uptick in the number of internet connected devices, the Olympics will have an increased cyber security threat.
+Hackers have already proven that the Olympics are not safe from cyber attacks, managing to successfully penetrate the 2018 Winter Olympics held in PyeongChang.
 Any international sporting event including esports would be wise to isolate the competitive esports network from that of the corporate management.
 Learn from the mistakes of others, even at the Olympic Level.

 Re:Cover will be paying close attention to the discussions held regarding this recent development.
 With the Asia Games to be held in 2022 already committing to include esports as a medal event, hopefully the Olympics will follow suit sooner rather than later.